johntrogan/Edge-Enterprise/edgeenterprise/deploy-edge-with-windows-10-updates.md

 Windows updates to install Microsoft Edge aren't available for these versions.
 Consider other options for deploying Microsoft Edge to these devices such as [Configuration Manager](/configmgr/apps/deploy-use/deploy-edge?bc=%2fDeployEdge%2fbreadcrumb%2ftoc.json&toc=%2fDeployEdge%2ftoc.json) or [Intune](/mem/intune/apps/apps-windows-edge/?bc=%2fDeployEdge%2fbreadcrumb%2ftoc.json&toc=%2fDeployEdge%2ftoc.json).

+## Promote adoption

+Accelerate your organization’s Edge for Business journey with the Microsoft Edge for Business Adoption Kit.
+This kit has resources to standardize on Edge for Business, communicate with your users, and help your users optimize their workday.
+Download the kit [here](https://aka.ms/EdgeforBusinessAdoptionKit)

 ## See also

 - [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise)